Enterline & Partners Consulting | info@enterlinepartners.com

 The entire process from filing to visa issuance took less than two months as opposed to 12-18 months based on the current trends for I-130 petitions submitted to a USCIS lockbox.

 For clients living in Vietnam, the Philippines and across Asia who have an immediate need to return to the United States such as a family-related medical emergency, an employment offer or other similar situations, we are confident that we can avail of expedited I-130 processing without having to file the petition with a USCIS lockbox.
-In the event that expedited processing is not available, our U.S. immigration attorneys in Manila, Philippines and Ho Chi Minh City, Vietnam can still assist in filing required documentation for a non-expedited I-130 Petition.
+In the event that expedited processing is not available, our U.S. immigration attorneys in Manila, Philippines, and Ho Chi Minh City, Vietnam can still provide stress free CR1 visa filing assistance and help prepare the required documentation for a non-expedited I-130 Petition.

 For more information, contact us today and speak with one of our experienced U.S. immigration attorneys.